shnhrrsn/homebridge-openzwave/README.markdown

 `homebridge-openzwave` supports global/shared device handlers to override default Z-Wave behavior.
 This can be useful for devices that use generic commands for more specific purposes, such as a fan control that only implements SWITCH_MULTILEVEL.

 For more information on device handlers, see the [README](src/Devices/README.markdown).

+## Development

+### Environment

+All development tooling dynamically configures OpenZWave through a `DEVICE_PATH` environment var that should be set to the location of your Z-Wave Gateway.

+A `.env` file is supported in the root of the project directory.

+### Tools

+`homebridge-openzwave` has some tooling to help making development easier:

+- `yarn testharness` will launch Homebridge through Babel/TypeScript pointed towards `src`
+- `yarn util ls` displays a list of devices currently in your Z-Wave network